PayamBen/PayamBen.github.io/_posts/2014-08-21-numbers-game-solver.markdown

 categories: game basic
 ---

-While creating the Numbers Game, I hoped to create a quick solver for puzzle to aid the gameplay.
-The idea was to avoid choosing a target that didn't have a perfect solution.
-It became clear that it's faster to compute the total by randomly choosing the operators, than picking a number randomly and trying to solve it.
-Despite finding a better solution I continued creating the Numbers Round Solver to create what I hope is a handy app.
+While creating the [Numbers Game], I envisioned creating a solver for the puzzle to support gameplay.
+One advantage of creating a solver was to avoid choosing a target that didn't have a perfect solution.

+It became clear that it was faster to compute the total by randomly selecting numbers the operators, rather than picking a number randomly and trying to solve it.

+I continued to create the Numbers Round Solver despite not requiring a solver for the actual game.
+It proved to be an interesting project, and a handy little app.
 [Try It Now][play-link].

+[Numbers Game]: /numbers-game/
 [play-link]: /countdown-numbers-solver/